Skip to main content

 Munkoyo

-Fermented maize gruel flavored with munkoyo tree roots.
+Fermented maize gruel flavoured with munkoyo tree roots.
 Non-alcoholic, slightly sour and tangy.
-Popular drink for special occasions and family meals in northern provinces.
+A go-to drink for celebrations and family meals in the northern provinces.

 traditionalCold